 by Justin Standfield

-Repeat this process for several minutes, focusing on the sensation of your finger tracing the star and the rhythm of your breath.
-This practice can be undertaken anytime, anywhere and can be particularly helpful during times of stress or anxiety.
+Repeat this process for several minutes if you want to, focusing on the sensation of your finger tracing the star and the rhythm of your breath.

 Download our Star Breathing Worksheet.